 eToro can be great for retail traders who want to crowd source investment ideas using the power of copy trading, or for highly experienced traders who want to be rewarded for sharing their ideas with other traders.

 Beginners requiring handholding may find the user-friendly platform an added benefit.
-That said, I do not recommend eToro for active or high-volume traders as high spreads and small maximum trade sizes will be a limiting factor, along with the smaller range of FX pairs and CFDs offered compared to other multi-asset brokers, eToro doesn’t trails far behind as it offers over 1,000 instruments which puts it ahead of the 32 other brokers we reviewed who are closer to the industry average near 115. eToro’s expansion of its Cryptocurrency CFD offering in 2017 helped the broker further define its position to stay ahead of trends.
+That said, I do not recommend eToro for active or high-volume traders as high spreads and small maximum trade sizes will be a limiting factor.
+While there is a smaller range of FX pairs and CFDs offered compared to the top ten multi-asset brokers, eToro doesn’t trails far behind as it offers over 1,000 instruments which puts it ahead of the 32 other brokers we reviewed who are closer to the industry average near 115. eToro’s expansion of its Cryptocurrency CFD offering in 2017 helped the broker further define its position to stay ahead of trends.

 Overall, eToro brings years of ongoing innovation to its evolving trading platforms, making it one of the leading social copy trading providers.
 With regulatory licenses predominantly in Europe, eToro offers users a rich and fun experience – thanks to its gamification of trading.

 For our 2018 Forex Broker Review we assessed, rated, and ranked 43 international forex brokers.
 Each FX broker was graded on 140 variables.
 Learn more.